artainmo/total_perspective_vortex/README.md

 #### Preprocessing
 Parse the data.
 In this case for EEG use the specialized python library called [MNE](#MNE).<br>

 Visualize the data and remove features with no predictive power for the desired output.
 Basically do [general data preparation](https://github.com/artainmo/neural-networks/tree/main#data-preparation--visualization).
+Sometimes those steps are beter done outside and before the pipeline.

 Extract new features from the data.<br>
 For example in the case of EEGs use the power of the signal by frequency and channels/electrodes.<br>